 Electronic Arts (EA) Gains As Market Dips: What You Should Know

-Coming into today, shares of the video game maker had gained 4.78% in the past month.
-In that same time, the Consumer Discretionary sector lost 3.32%, while the S&P 500 lost 1.79%.
+Coming into today, shares of the video game maker had lost 2.37% in the past month.
+In that same time, the Consumer Discretionary sector lost 13.15%, while the S&P 500 lost 7.87%.

-Wall Street will be looking for positivity from Electronic Arts as it approaches its next earnings report date.
-This is expected to be February 1, 2022.
-In that report, analysts expect Electronic Arts to post earnings of $3.22 per share.
-This would mark year-over-year growth of 4.21%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.66 billion, up 11.02% from the year-ago period.
+Electronic Arts will be looking to display strength as it nears its next earnings release, which is expected to be February 1, 2022.
+On that day, Electronic Arts is projected to report earnings of $3.23 per share, which would represent year-over-year growth of 4.53%.
+Our most recent consensus estimate is calling for quarterly revenue of $2.66 billion, up 10.93% from the year-ago period.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.39% higher.
-Electronic Arts is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.05% lower within the past month.
+Electronic Arts is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, Electronic Arts is holding a Forward P/E ratio of 19.65.
-This valuation marks a premium compared to its industry's average Forward P/E of 18.57.
+Digging into valuation, Electronic Arts currently has a Forward P/E ratio of 18.47.
+This valuation marks a premium compared to its industry's average Forward P/E of 16.99.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.